ahmedmamdouh886/ecommerce-crud/README.md

 * app/services/*.php --> It's a layer for handling and isolating the business/application logic that could be resused often.
 It contains the Product price discount and user auth handlers.

 * app/Models/*.php --> It's an ORM layer to interact with database.
+Also It has some logic such as mutators/accessors, and I leverge the accessor feature to apply the product price discount on the fly, <b> considering the ORM is the only layer we use for interacting with DB. </b>

 * app/Repositories/*.php --> It's a layer for handling and isolating database queries.
 PLEASE note that it's Loosely Coupled, that's why I just return array from their methods (I could've used somthing like DTO layer but I haven't done that for the sake of time).